joelsud18/exploratory-data-analysis---customer-loans-in-finance/README.md

 - **plotter.py**: This is a python script that defines the Plotter() class, this class is used to provide visualisations on the dataframe.
 This is imported as a module into the '*EDA.ipynb*' notebook.
 - **skewness_transformations_visualisation.ipynb**: This is a notebook which contains more detail on the skewness corrections than shown in the '*EDA.ipynb*'.
 It shows every transformation done on columns.
 - **outlier_removal_visualisation.ipynb**: This is a notebook which contains more detail on the outlier removal than shown in the '*EDA.ipynb*'.
 It shows every transformation done on columns.
+- **subsidiary_material**: This folder contains screenshots for this README.md file.

 ## Project Documentation: